Hitchwiki/hitchwiki/INSTALL.md

 ### Security (production environment)
 - To enable TLS set `env: production` or `mediawiki.protocol: https` in `configs/settings.yml`.
 And don't forget to define a valid `domain` to request certificate from letsencrypt.
 Otherwise a self-signed certificate is created.
 For details see `roles/hitchwiki/tasks/tls.yml` and included files.
+- If you set up letsencrypt before, copy your backup to `/etc/letsencrypt`.
-- change `mediawiki.db.password` in `configs/settings.yml`
+- Change `mediawiki.db.password` in `configs/settings.yml`.
-- change the password in `configs/monitrc`, it will be copied to `/etc/monit/monitrc`.
+- Change the password in `configs/monitrc`, it will be copied to `/etc/monit/monitrc`.
-- run `ansible-playbook hitchwiki.yml` (again).
+- Run `ansible-playbook hitchwiki.yml` (again).
-- check that your server redirects to https afterwards.
+- Check that your server redirects to https afterwards.
-- remove `.ssh/id_rsa` from the server.
+- Remove `.ssh/id_rsa` from the server.
 Database backups are stored in `var/backup/mysql`.

 Note: If you had apache2, mysqld, parsoid or monit running before, please stop them during installation, or related tasks will be skipped.
 They'll be started automatically.